-Launched in 2002, the undergraduate program in urban studies, leading to the Bachelor of Arts (B.A.) degree, seeks to introduce students to the following bodies of knowledge:
+The urban studies major is housed in the Department of City and Regional Planning in the College of Environmental Design.
+The major seeks to introduce students to the following bodies of knowledge:

 - Historical and contemporary analysis of American and global urbanization, urbanism, urban societies, and urban political economies.

 - Conceptual tools, analytical methods, and theoretical frameworks to understand urban environments, such as economic analysis, social science theory, and visualization technologies.

 - Forms, functions, and practices of urban planning and design, metropolitan governance, and social movements and social justice, including issues such as transportation planning, community development, and housing.

 - Ways of providing more humane, equitable, environmentally sensitive, and efficient settlements and to lead change for better urban futures.